sagemath/trac_to_gh/Issue 3572.md

 # Issue 3572: optimize sage startup time by not importing any modules that import linbox by default.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3572

 Original creator: was